 Step 4: Write a translation

 translatableContentDigest field.
-The digest is returned in
+A unique digest is returned from the

 Step 5: Publish the locale

-- In your development store's Shopify admin, go to Settings > Store Languages.
+In your development store's Shopify admin, go to Settings > Store Languages.

 In the Translated Languages section, click Publish next to the Spanish locale.

 Step 6: Visit the online store to see your translation